jobovy/stream-stream/README.md

 # stream-stream

-This small repository contains the code to do the analysis in [Bovy (2015)](http://arxiv.org/abs/1512.XXXXX) of the interaction between a stellar stream and a disrupting dark-matter halo.
+This repository contains the code to do the analysis in [Bovy (2015)](http://arxiv.org/abs/1512.XXXXX) of the interaction between a stellar stream and a disrupting dark-matter halo.

 ## AUTHOR

-Jo Bovy - bovy - at - astro - dot - utoronto -  dot - ca
+Jo Bovy - bovy at astro dot utoronto dot ca

 ## Requirements